For green bedroom ideas that will turn your sleep space into a verdant oasis, simply look out the window.

 While muted tones of green are easier to work with in a bedroom, going bold with brights can help modernize a traditional style.

 In this room, an upholstered, ornately curved headboard and canopy are covered in a contemporary zig-zag fabric, featuring a vibrant grass green that is reflected in the velvet throw on the bed itself.

-12. Spin the color wheel and contrast with red
+14. Spin the color wheel and contrast with red

 Accents of red around a green-leading room offer not only a punchy interruption to a monochromatic scheme, but dabble in romance and add a touch of fairytale magic.

 In this print-heavy bedroom, the red bed frames add a sense of fun, with white acting as a useful conduit throughout the patterns to ensure it doesn’t all get too much.

-13. Pair with yellow for a blooming spring look
+15. Pair with yellow for a blooming spring look

 It’s not the easiest pairing to pull off, but use both yellow and green sparingly on top of a neutral base, and the result is a room that brings the very best of English cottage gardens into your sleep space.

 In this example, a warm yellow is used for a beautifully simple four poster bed, while inflections of both colors pepper the space.

 Is green a good color for a bedroom?